 Let’s just say there was some tree climbing involved in the placement of these eggs and I think the adults had more fun hiding the eggs than the kids did hunting for them.
 Hey, ya gotta make the kids work for the candy, right?!
 We then went to my mom’s place and had a delicious ham, sweet potatoes, and lots of other side dishes.
 The carrot cake I made for dessert was a big hit so I’ll be sharing that with you soon!

 It doesn’t happen often, but once in a while I get a craving for a good pot roast.
 This Slow Cooker Mississippi Pot Roast is the easiest way to fix the most delicious chuck roast!
 You will not be disappointed.
 It was tender, juicy, and fell off the fork.
 For even more flavor in this pot roast you could sear all the sides of the meat in a frying pan with some oil to get that caramelizing brown goodness before you add it to the slow cooker.
 That step is really not necessary, though.

 To sear, or NOT to sear?
 That is the question!

 Also, the peppers do not make this Slow Cooker Mississippi Pot Roast hot, it just makes it more flavorful.
 This type of pepper is more vinegary than spicy.
 I would not skip them because they really put this dish over the top.
-I served this over baked parmesan risotto, but it would also be good over mashed potatoes or egg noodles.
+I served this over baked parmesan risotto, but it would also be good over garlic smashed potatoes or egg noodles.